TBD54566975/dwn-proxy-js/README.md

 ---

 *Note:* we should reconsider the project composition in relation to `dwn-server`.
-The two projects are distinct developer products, but they have significant overlap which can be isolated to a shared package. `dwn-json-rpc-js` could be a package which implements a fully-features DWN, using `dwn-sdk-js`, interfaced via JSON-RPC, which offers optional programmatic callbacks both prior-to and post DWN Message processing (that is, `dwn.processMessage()`).
+The two projects are distinct developer products, but they have significant overlap which can be isolated to a shared package. `dwn-json-rpc-js` could be a package which implements a fully-featured DWN, using `dwn-sdk-js`, interfaced via JSON-RPC, which offers optional programmatic callbacks both prior-to and post DWN Message processing (that is, `dwn.processMessage()`).

 ---